 - Me Time – this is slightly different than hobbies.
 This involves watching trash TV like Cops and America’s Most Wanted, along with other TV like Family Guy and Flying Wild Alaska.
 I also read peoples’ personal blogs or business blogs (not related to my work) or research non-work-related subjects just for fun.

 - Turn off, tune in, drop out (or something) – I’ve set gradually firmer boundaries throughout the year.
 First it was a refusal to check email after I left work.
 Then I wouldn’t check it after a certain time in the afternoon.
 Then it was setting the vacation autoresponder.
 Then it was the patient handouts: the first was a pre-emptive “you’ll feel worse before you feel better” and the second was a “When To Call Me…” checklist.
-Then we hired our Office Manager and front desk CA, which was a ray of light from heaven.
+Then we hired our Office Manager-slash-front desk CA, which was a ray of light from heaven.
 And now I’m to the point where I don’t do anything work-related when I get home.

 And you know what?
 I’m not fucking sorry.
 I even stopped apologizing.